Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 Be sure to optimize your zinc and magnesium levels.
 Both of these nutrients are key for testosterone production and healthy prostate function.

 Magnesium helps to improve blood sugar signaling patterns and protects the blood-brain barrier.
-Zinc plays a critical role in enzymatic function, immunity, & reproductive health.
+Zinc plays a critical role in enzymatic function, immunity, and reproductive health.
 Prostate issues are very commonly associated with zinc deficiencies and improving zinc status has been shown to diminish the triggering of prostate cell multiplication (19, 20).

-The best magnesium and zinc rich foods include oysters, shellfish, wild-caught fish, eggs, grass-fed animal products and pumpkin seeds.
+The best magnesium and zinc rich foods include oysters, shellfish, wild-caught fish, eggs, grass-fed animal products, and pumpkin seeds.
 You can also do Epsom salt baths to support your magnesium levels.

 It would also be wise to supplement with a good magnesium and zinc supplement.
 Look for magnesium L-threonate which is the best form of magnesium for crossing the blood brain barrier.